Conda hh5 environment setup#

 Warning

-makes the change between environments atomic, whereas copying will cause a partially written squashfs to be present for the duration of the copy.
+The backup must be moved, not copied.
+Using mv makes the change between environments atomic, whereas copying will cause a partially written squashfs to be present for the duration of the copy.

 Technical Details#

-directory.
+The key difference between a standard conda environment setup and the hh5 conda is the envs directory.
 In a standard conda environment setup, the envs directory contains a series of directories corresponding to each environment.
 Each of these directories is a fully self-contained environment, often comprising more than 250,000 individual files.
 Though these files are usually hardlinked to central package caches, this is not reflected in filesystem quotas.
 Each path to a hardlinked inode is treated as a separate inode for the purposes of quota enforcement.
-In the hh5
+In the hh5 environment, the envs directory appears as follows:

 $ ls -l /g/data/hh5/public/apps/cms_conda/envs